 Before you take out a Capital One cash advance, it’s important to note that it is a very expensive transaction.
 For starters, a cash advance fee and a separate cash advance APR apply as soon as you withdraw the cash.
 There may also be ATM-owner fees, depending on where you make the cash advance.

-Your Capital One cash advance limit is a portion of your card’s credit limit, usually 30% to 50% of your total credit limit.
-These limits are individualized, however, so you may have a different portion allotted for cash advances than other Capital One customers.
+You can find your exact cash advance limit online or on your latest monthly statement, under "Available Credit for Cash Advances".
 It’s also good to keep in mind that ATMs can have their own withdrawal limits, so you may not be able to take out your full cash advance limit at every ATM.… read full answer

 You can request a Capital One credit card cash advance limit increase by calling Capital One’s customer service department at 800-955-7070 or using the secure chat feature on your online account.
 But you shouldn’t count on being approved.
 That ultimately depends on your financial track record and account management, but it’s important to realize that issuers aren’t in the habit of encouraging cash advances, as they’re considered risky behavior.
 You should also try to avoid making such transactions whenever possible given their high cost.… read full answer